toca-1/advancedbot-bizhawk/README.md

 Currently known bugs are listed [here](https://github.com/toca-1/advancedbot-bizhawk/blob/main/KNOWNISSUES.md)

+## Feature ideas

+A list of features that struck me as potentially useful when I used AdvancedBot for TASing can be found [here](https://github.com/toca-1/advancedbot-bizhawk/blob/main/FEATURE_IDEAS.md)

 ## Disclaimer: AI assistance
 Parts of this script were created with help from ChatGPT (GPT-5 Thinking).
 Yet, I want to stress that I reviewed, tested, and take responsibility for the final code